The California Raisin Show: Episodes

-DVD release
+Home media

 On November 15, 2011, Hen's Tooth Video released The California Raisins Collection on DVD in Region 1 for the first time.
 The 2-disc set features all 13 episodes of the series as well as the two original claymation specials, Meet the Raisins! and The Raisins: Sold Out!: The California Raisins II, along with 4 original TV ads.